monajalal/Resources-For-CS-Students/README.md

 ## Expanding Your Professional Network and/or Increasing Your Professionalism
 1. Join Quora and then ask/answer questions https://www.quora.com
-2. Create a Stackoverflow/StackExchange account and ask/answer question and get the credit for it https://www.quora.com
+2. Create a Stackoverflow/StackExchange account and ask/answer question and get the credit for it https://stackoverflow.com and https://stackexchange.com
 3. Join Twitter and post about research/CS/academic stuff that intrigues you https://twitter.com/home
 4. Join a tech meetup in town (e.g. to learn some Python, data science, web dev, game dev, etc) https://www.meetup.com
 5. Make sure your LinkedIn profile has a photo and is to some extent filled and up-to-date (e.g. work experience, voluntarily works, education), if you are looking for a job, state it in your headline.
 I leave mine here for an example: https://www.linkedin.com/in/mona-jalal/ also, use the the opportunities on campus to take part in LinkedIn profile enhancement which usually is followed by a professional photography session

 ## Suggested Mailing Lists
 1. Join ML News mailing list  https://groups.google.com/forum/#!forum/ml-news
+2. Vision Science mailing list http://visionscience.com/mailman/listinfo/visionlist_visionscience.com

 ## Online Learning
 1. You can learn skills via Udacity, Coursera, Udemy, edx and also get a cerificate of completion.
 Many of these are currently having free classes due to the current pandemic.

-## Conference Attendence and/or Conference Grant
+## Conference Attendence and/or Conference Grant/ Hackathons
 1. You can attend conferences as a volunteer without having a paper in them.
 That usually waives the registration fee and helps you get a good idea about the conference.
 For example check SIGGRAPH student volunteering: https://s2020.siggraph.org/submissions/student-volunteers-submissions
 2. Some of the conferences that provide grants or waive the registration fee through volunteering are: DockerCon, ChefCon, ACM SIGCHI, VLDB, CVPR, Google I/O, ODSC, FAT*
 3. Check Google Travel North America Travel grant from time to time for a list of conferences they give grants to students for https://buildyourfuture.withgoogle.com/scholarships/google-travel-scholarships/
+4. You can attend lots of hackathons, win prizes or simply learn some new skills via https://mlh.io/seasons/na-2020/events